A Little About Me

 I use an integrated approach to counselling which is anchored in attachment theory and neuroscience and uses therapeutic approaches including EMDR (Eye Movement Desensitization and Reprocessing Therapy), CBT (Cognitive Behavioural Therapy), Positive Psychology and Emotion Focused Therapy (EFT).
 I employ many tools to help clients including education, journaling, mindfulness, movement, and Heart Math.
 Hope and humour are also important elements.
 Spirituality and faith can be meaningful additions to therapy and are incorporated at the client's request.
 I am a Christian and a humble student of many faiths.

-Lynn Viehweger, MA.
-CCC
+Lynn Viehweger, MACS, MAC, CCC

 What about you?